Drug and Alcohol Addiction: What It Is, Why It Happens, and How to Get Help

 What is drug and alcohol addiction?

-Drug and alcohol addiction, clinically called substance use disorder, or SUD, is a chronic medical condition in which a person continues to seek and use a substance despite serious harm to their health, relationships, or daily functioning.
-The American Psychiatric Association, the National Institute on Drug Abuse (NIDA), and the Substance Abuse and Mental Health Services Administration (SAMHSA) all classify SUD as a brain disease.² ³
+Drug and alcohol addiction, clinically called substance use disorder (SUD), is a chronic medical condition in which a person continues to seek and use a substance despite serious harm to their health, relationships, or daily functioning.
+The American Psychiatric Association, the National Institute on Drug Abuse (NIDA), and the Substance Abuse and Mental Health Services Administration (SAMHSA) all classify SUD as a brain disease.² ³ It is not a character flaw or a failure of willpower.

 Addiction exists on a spectrum.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) rates its severity as mild, moderate, or severe based on the number of diagnostic criteria a person meets.
 “Addiction” in everyday language generally refers to the moderate-to-severe end of that spectrum, where use has become compulsive and where stopping (even when a person wants to) is genuinely difficult.

-Alcohol use disorder (AUD) is the most common form of SUD in the United States, followed by cannabis use disorder and opioid use disorder (OUD).¹ Any substance that produces changes in the brain’s reward system carries some risk of disordered use.
+Alcohol use disorder (AUD) is the most common form of SUD in the United States, followed by cannabis use disorder and opioid use disorder.¹ Any substance that produces changes in the brain’s reward system carries some risk of disordered use.
+SUD also commonly occurs alongside mental health conditions, because the two share overlapping brain pathways and each can worsen the other.

 How does addiction develop?

 - Regular use: Use becomes more frequent.
 Social or recreational use settles into a pattern.
+The substance is incorporated into specific situations such as weekends, social events, or after work.
+Tolerance has not necessarily developed.

 Call A Treatment Provider